Koushikphy/ML-FlashCards/cards/cross_validation.md

 - **Aggregate Results**: Compute the average performance metric across all k iterations.

+### Key points to note:
+- Cross validation is done to estimate how well the pipeline generalizes to unseen data, which helps detect overfitting or data leakage before final training.
+- It does not: (a) train a final model; (b) tune hyperparameters; (c) boost or combine results.
+- When you pass a pipeline/model to a cross validation function, it internally creates separate, cloned copies of the pipeline and train and evaluate each clone independently.
+The original state of the pipeline/model at the end remain unchanged (not trained).

 ### Types of Cross-Validation

 1. **K-Fold Cross-Validation**: The dataset is divided into k equally sized folds.
 The model is trained and validated k times, each time using a different fold as the validation set.